trickerer01/Ruxx/README.md

 (everything), this won't work though as websites actually put a limit on maximum search depth.
 For something stupid like this you'll have to split your searches using id filter.
 Plus you may still get banned for abusing the resource. **Ruxx is not a scraping tool**

+### Support
+For bug reports, questions and feature requests use our [issue tracker](https://github.com/trickerer01/Ruxx/issues)

 #### Download Options
 - *Videos* ‒ some websites serve videos in multiple formats, here you can select a prefered one.
 You may also exclude videos altogether
 - *Images* ‒ some websites serve images in multiple resolutions / quilities (full, preview), which you can choose from.
 Just like with the videos, you may also filter all the images out